-The total estimated cost of the Fulton Corridor Revitalization Program outlined in this Partial Action Plan is up to \$39,000,000.
+The total estimated cost of the Fulton Corridor Revitalization Program outlined in the initial Partial Action Plan was to \$38,000,000.
+The first amendment to the plan increased the allocation to \$39,000,000.
+The third amendment to the plan reduced the allocation to \$35,000,000.

-III.
-Lower Manhattan Neighborhood Parks & Open Spaces: Phase Two
+III.Lower Manhattan Neighborhood Parks & Open Spaces: Phase Two